jshimkoski/shimmy-grid/README.md

 	* Use `.pad` and `.gutter` together
 		* `<div class="grid pad gutter"></div>`
 * Responsive features at grid level or row level
+	* Just add a `.respond` class
+		* `<div class="grid respond"></div>`
-	* Works with nested rows too!
+	* Works with nested rows!
 	* Works with outside padding and gutters!
 		* `<div class="grid respond pad gutter"></div>`
-	* Just add a `.respond` class
-		* `<div class="grid respond"></div>`
 	* Easily defined for any size (tablet and mobile are the default)
-		* Default: when the browser is < 768px all columns in a .respond grid/row will resize to 50% width
+		* Default: when the browser is < 768px all columns in a `.respond` grid/row will resize to 50% width
-		* Default: when the browser is < 480px all columns in a .respond grid/row will resize to 100% width
+		* Default: when the browser is < 480px all columns in a `.respond` grid/row will resize to 100% width
 * Available grid classes:
 	* `.grid` or `.g`
 * Available row classes: